MaJerle/lwesp/docs/user-manual/porting-guide.rst

 Porting guide
 =============

-High level of *ESP-AT* library is platform independent, written in ANSI C99, however there is an important part where middleware needs to communicate with target *ESP* device and it must work under different optional operating systems selected by final customer.
+High level of *ESP-AT* library is platform independent, written in C (C11), however there is an important part where middleware needs to communicate with target *ESP* device and it must work under different optional operating systems selected by final customer.